 Taking appropriate gear: You'll not perform at your best if you're too cold, too wet, too thirsty or too overladen.
 You must take lightweight gear but make sure it's up to the conditions you're likely to face.

 Treating yourself: If a nice evening meal, a bigger than normal slice of cake or a few beers is going to lift your mood, then why not.
 These boosts help to keep momentum going when things get tough.

 Preparing yourself mentally: Being nervous is natural.
 A lot of people beat themselves before they even reach the start point be it worrying about every hill or riding too slow and holding people up.
 Be positive, you have put in the hours training, you can and you will do it at your pace.

 Life, weather, injuries will all get in the way, everyones training journey is different.
 Just be prepared to be flexible.
 Plans can change.
 Your new plans might even work out better!!

 Once on the tour Pedal Britain guides are on hand to encourage, motivate and advise to the end.
 However we are here from before you even sign up to talk through anything that might be preventing you from undertaking the cycling adventure of a lifetime.

-If after reading this blog you are still not confident enough to develop a training plan yourself, Pedal Britain has developed with Grant Goodman (Pedal Britain guide and Training Expert) a range of exclusive coaching packages to help create a bespoke training schedule to meet your needs.
-These are listed below.
+If after reading this blog you are still not confident enough to create a training plan yourself, Pedal Britain has developed with Grant Goodman (Pedal Britain guide and Training Expert) a range of exclusive coaching packages to help build a bespoke training schedule to meet your needs.

 But if all you want is to discuss training and get some reassurance on what you're doing or plan to do, then please just email us with any questions to email@example.com. or to book an informal chat.

-To find out more on the options below and how we can support you, just click 'Training Resources'
+To find out more on the options below and how we can support you, just click 'Training Plans'